devops-cai/fastapi-hello-world2/README.md

 Manuaual flow of Code

-Step 1 - Run .sh scripts and check if all the ports are active
+Step 1 - Run .sh scripts and check if all the ports are active (localhost:8000,..............)

-Step 2 - R
+Step 2 - Have to cd backend directory --> conda init --> npm run dev

+Step 3 - Have to cd frontend directory --> conda init --> npm run start / npm start

+Step 4 - Have to check working of frontend (localhost:3000) and backend (localhost:8080)